 - Chromebooks: HSD provides a Chromebook for every student K-12 (1:1) which has proven a valuable and vital supplemental resource for students.
 The Chromebooks enhance core materials, allow for translation, and include text to speech and dictation capabilities. - Tablets: Tablets are used by the Department of English Learner, Immigrant, and Migrant Education Services for benchmark testing, to assist newcomers with translation, and to enhance core materials. - Curriculum & Texts Available Electronically: Math, Science, Social Studies, and ELA textbooks and curriculum are electronic.
-This makes it possible for access to materials in other languages or for text to speech read aloud. - Edge by National Geographic: The Edge curriculum is used for ESOL 1-4 courses at the high school level and was purchased using district funds.
+This makes it possible for access to materials in other languages or for text to speech read aloud. - Curriculum & Texts in Students' Native Languages: When available, students who have received content area instruction in their native language will be provided with content area texts in their native language to supplement their English-only texts.

-- Learning A-Z: Learning A-Z is used to provide supplemental reading materials at students' individual levels in all grade level bands. - Bilingual Dictionaries: Bilingual dictionaries are available to students for use in classrooms, on assessments, and on MAP/EOC testing. - Online Tools: 1:1 Chromebooks and tablets allow for the use of translation software, closed captioning, and speech-to-text. - GrapeSEED: GrapeSEED is an oral language English language development intervention designed for K-2 English learners and K-5 newcomers.
+- Edge by National Geographic: The Edge curriculum is used to supplement the ESOL 1-4 courses at the high school level and was purchased using district funds. - Learning A-Z: Learning A-Z is used to provide supplemental reading materials at students' individual levels in all grade level bands. - Bilingual Dictionaries: Bilingual dictionaries are available to students for use in classrooms, on assessments, and on MAP/EOC testing. - Online Tools: 1:1 Chromebooks and tablets allow for the use of translation software, closed captioning, and speech-to-text. - GrapeSEED: GrapeSEED is an oral language English language development intervention designed for K-2 English learners and K-5 newcomers.